edgeflip/analytics_and_reporting/README.md

 LAUNCH IMPORTERS
 ================
-python worker.py --fromRDS
+`python worker.py --fromRDS`
-python worker.py --fromDynamo
+`python worker.py --fromDynamo`

-The import process from RDS is similar to a cron job;  every X minutes, it will iterate through a list of tables, copy them to redshift through S3, and generate new statistics.
-Much of the heavy lifting is done with `table_to_redshift.py`, which can also be used as a command line tool by itself.
+The import process from RDS is similar to a cron job;  every X minutes, it will iterate through a list of tables, copy them to redshift through S3, and generate new statistics in the table `clientstats`.
+Much of the heavy lifting is done with `table_to_redshift.py`, which can also be used as a command line tool by itself (look at __main__).

 The import process from Dynamo needs to run as some sort of daemon;  every X minutes it scans Redshift tables to queue up users and edges that need to be extracted from Dynamo,